-In contrast with AdWords, testing backlink building strategies isn't clean.
+In contrast with Google Ads, testing backlink building strategies isn't clean.
 It's nearly impossible to test only one thing at a time and it can be costly to avoid using a tactic that might work, just to measure whether or not it has any real impact.

 This can be infuriating, because it's possible that a wide variety of the tactics you are using don't actually have any impact, possibly even a negative one.
 It's very difficult to isolate and measure tactics individually.

 A less precise but more effective testing strategy is based on correlations.
 For example, if you were testing outreach emails, you could compare ten emails that led to links with ten random emails that did not, and measure how they were different from each other.

 The main issue with this is that you are likely to end up telling yourself a story about why certain emails worked and others didn't.
 In an ideal world, somebody who didn't know how successful the emails were would score them objectively based on what tactics were used and how strongly those tactics were used.
 From there you could compare the scores with what worked.